 Although concerned with the materials from which reactors are constructed, the research does not involve the handling of radioactive materials or actual neutron bombardment.
 Instead, ion beams are used to simulate the effects that neutrons have on materials without inducing radioactivity.
 The primary area of interest is the extent to which the properties of solids are changed by exposure to fluxes of energetic particles.
 On impacting with various solids, such particles may give rise to a variety of defects which usually have detrimental effects (but sometimes can have beneficial ones) on the mechanical, electrical, optical and even magnetic properties of the solids.

 This work is made possible by a unique instruments, developed by Professor Donnelly and his team, consisting of transmission electron microscopes (TEMs) connected to ion accelerators – named the Microscopes and Ion Accelerators for Materials Investigations (MIAMI) facilities.

-If you would like to know more about our areas of expertise or wish to discuss research opportunities with the Electron Microscopy and Materials Analysis Research Group then please contact our Research Administration team:
+If you would like to know more about our areas of expertise or wish to discuss research opportunities with the Centre for Electron Microscopy and Materials Analysis then please contact our Research Administration team:

 Computing and Engineering